Does your business rely mostly on the online shopping site?

 Kate, our front-end developer, suggested:

-- To have a normal admin password (mix of uppercase and lowercase letters, alphanumeric combinations, extra symbols, and
+- To have a regular admin password (mix of uppercase and lowercase letters, alphanumeric combinations, extra symbols, and

 - To change it periodically, such as once a month.

-The WebMeridian team is willing to help you with that.
-Send an email to firstname.lastname@example.org and we will check your site for vulnerability issues and suggest all improvements it may need.
+The protection of your site is an important task that needs ongoing support and needs much knowledge and experience.
+A wise decision could be to outsource technical maintenance to a specialized agency.
+WebMeridian team is willing to help you with that.
+Send an email to firstname.lastname@example.org or via the form, and we will check your site for vulnerability issues and suggest all the improvements needed.
+Keep your business safe, together with the WebMeridian team.